Blitz (video game): Development

 The game was prompted by a verbal description of Canyon Bomber, originally released as an arcade video game by Atari, Inc. in 1977 and ported to the Atari VCS.
 The change from a canyon filled with rock pillars to a city of skyscrapers was copied by later clones including Blitz (ZX Spectrum), City Bomber (C64), and City Lander (ZX81).

 Simon Taylor wrote the game as Vic New York before he contracted with Commodore in 1982.
 Taylor later produced versions for the Commodore 64, Commodore 16, and Epson HX-20 portable computer.
+Commodore published the C64 version as Super Blitz.

 Legacy

 Mastertronic later sold the game as the budget-priced New York Blitz.

 Jeff Minter wrote a 1982 ZX Spectrum game inspired by Blitz called Bomber (also published as City Bomber).